w3c/wai-website/pages/about/groups/task-forces/matf.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objectives of the Mobile Accessibility (Mobile A11y) Task Force are to produce resources for how to apply the Web Content Accessibility Guidelines (WCAG) to mobile — including, but not limited to, native mobile apps; mobile web apps; mobile web content; and hybrid apps that use web components inside native mobile apps — and to make sure mobile apps are considered in new accessibility guidelines.
+Find out about the activities of the Mobile Accessibility (Mobile A11y) Task Force and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}